 Q: What time should you go to a dining hall to beat the rush?

 A: The real answer is: Avoid all dining halls from 12 to 1 p.m. or 6 to 7 p.m if you can.
 According to our admittedly unscientific analysis, average wait times for entrées are much shorter before 11:30 a.m. and after 7:15 p.m.
 If you have no choice but to eat during peak hours, don’t go to Ferris or Diana.

 Q: Is there a central place to donate old things?

-A: At the end of the spring semester, EcoReps collect appliances like mini-fridges, fans, and lamps at a donation drive called Give and Go Green.
-Until then, your best bet is to probably continue religiously recycling and composting and to visit the closest Goodwill donation center at 2196 5th Ave. if you have any clothes or housewares that could use a new home.
-You can also join the Free & for Sale Facebook group within Columbia if you want to give or sell some things to your own peers!
+A: At the end of the spring semester, EcoReps collect appliances like mini-fridges, fans, and lamps at a donation drive called Give & Go Green.
+Until then, your best bet is to probably continue religiously recycling and composting and visit the closest Goodwill donation center at 2196 5th Ave.
+If you have any clothes or housewares that could use a new home, you can also join the Free & For Sale Facebook group at Columbia if you want to give or sell some things to your own peers!

 Q: What are the best rooftop views from campus?